auroramod/iw4x-client/README.md

 To learn more about IW4x itself, [check the original IW4x repository out.](https://github.com/iw4x/iw4x-client) <b>This includes compiling the Source, which they have a guide on.</b>

+To learn more about Aurora IW4x's fork or have any requests or questions, you can join [the Aurora discord here.](https://discord.gg/6pSNTjtTCG)

 ## New features with Aurora

 - Re-added `reloadmenus` command *(technically unstable, but made accessible to modders for convenience of menu modding)*